kavelidamsft/deploy_lampstack_azure_app_service/README.md

 This template uses the Azure Linux CustomScript extension to deploy a LAMP application on Ubuntu.
 It creates an Ubuntu VM, does a silent install of MySQL, Apache and PHP, then creates a simple PHP script.
 Go to /phpinfo.php to see the deployed page.

+**Currently, only works for non-Microsoft tenant accounts due to Storage account policy**

 [For more information on this quickstart template](https://learn.microsoft.com/en-us/samples/azure/azure-quickstart-templates/lamp-app/)

 **This documentation is for v4 of vaibbavisk20/deploy_lamp_app**